linuxboot/book/cpu/README.md

 The CPU_NAMESPACE is an optional environment variable that lets you control the namespace.
 It is structured somewhat like a path variable, with :-seperated components.
+If it is empty, cpud will only mount the 9p server on /tmp/cpu.
+If CPU_NAMESPACE is not set in the environment, cpud will not expect a 9p server from the client and will not do a 9p mount on /tmp/cpu.

 This following example will cpu to an ARM64 host, sharing /home, but nothing else.